Asia-Pacific Market Leader

 Last year, Fujifilm onboarded Ambimization® technology in its analogue ink department in Broadstairs to clean its UV, water-based and solvent-based ink pots.
 The use of Ambimization®, in turn enabled Fujifilm to implement the Proteus pot wash machine.
 These new innovations replaced legacy cleaning equipment that used chemical solvents.

 The Proteus machine cleans pots with a water-based Ambimization® fluid in a time-efficient manner, facilitating cost and energy savings, as well as reducing the use of VOCs and creating a safer working environment.
-It is a green alternative that aligns with Fujifilm’s sustainability commitments.
+It is a sustainable cleaning solution that aligns with Fujifilm’s commitments to promote the use of green technology.

 Moving from solvent to water-based cleaning